Construction of Capacity-Achieving Lattice Codes: Polar Lattices: Introduction

 \subsection{Organization and Notation}

 The rest of this paper is organized as follows.
 Section II presents the background of lattice codes.
 In Section III, we construct polar latices based on Forney \textit{et al.}'s approach and prove their AWGN-goodness.
 In Section IV, we propose Gaussian shaping over the polar lattice to achieve the capacity.
 Section V gives design examples and simulation results.
+Section VI concludes the paper.